-Use the convertible top cover when the top is folded to help prevent foreign objects, dirt, etc., from getting into the material and mechanism.
+Use the convertible top cover when the top is folded to help prevent foreign objects, dirt, etc. from getting into the material and mechanism.

 - 1. Remove the convertible top cover from the trunk. - 2.
 Connect the snaps on the top cover to the two pins on the back of the interior panel.
+Pull out the head of each snap, put the snap over the pin, then release the head.

-3. Hook the fastener string to the pin on each side wall of the passenger compartment.
+3. Connect the snap on the fastener string to the pin on each side wall of the passenger compartment.
+Pull out the head of each snap, put the snap over the pin, then release the head.